 The active COG data can be independently steered to four outputs.
-Steering applies only to modes 000 and 001.
 Outputs are selected by setting the GxSTRA through GxSTRD bits of the GxSTR register (Register 18-9).
 Depending on the mode, the signal on the output will be the primary PWM signal, the complement of the primary signal, or a static level.
 When the steering bits are cleared then the output data is the static level determined by the GxSDATA through GxSDATD bits of the GxSTR register.